Abdelrhman-AK/WinPaletter/ColorsNames/readme.txt

-These colors names are by @meodai / color-names https://github.com/meodai/color-names
+These colors names are by @meodai/color-names https://github.com/meodai/color-names